-The asset values covered by this AMP are shown below.
+The value of assets covered by this asset management plan are shown below.
 Assets are valued at current construction costs based (where possible) on actual tendered prices.
+Definitions to all of the following financial terms are provided in the appendix.